Code-Institute-Submissions/the-shamans-cat/README.md

 ### **Acknowledgements**

 - I received inspiration for this project from information in Code Institute notes, Slack, viewing fellow students' websites and searching through loads of articles and sites on the web.
-- I would give particular acknowledgement to Anna Greaves, who's talks, handouts and her 1st milestone project have been a huge help.
+- I would give particular acknowledgement to Anna Greaves, who's talks, handouts and her 1st milestone project - acting as an example, have been a huge help.
 - Thanks to anyone on Slack who responded to my questions relating to this site.
 - Thanks to Tutors and Mentors who have helped me.